hackclub/hackclub/workshops/Convert text to speech/README.md

 mytext = str(input("Enter the text you want to convert :-"))
 ```

 In this line, we need to pass the string which we need to convert to speech.
 Here mytext is a variable that holds our text.
-When the code runs it will ask for users input to enter a text.
+When the code runs it will ask for the user's input to enter a text.

 <img width="1440" alt="Screenshot 2020-09-18 at 5 39 06 PM" src="https://cloud-mvq9zgpof.vercel.app/0screenshot_2020-10-10_at_11.06.28_am.png">